pillars/poltergeist/README.md

 There is no constraint of format here.
 You can use the same strategy as posts by using folders and `index.html` files or you create `whatever.html` files.

+### Assets

+#### Javascript

+Poltergeist comes with a single `scripts.js` file.
+It might be enough for a small site but it also has its limits.
+Good news, we already have nunjucks for templating so you can use it here too.
+Any file in the `src/assets/js/` folder can be included.
+It is up to you to take care of the order and make sure things are properly included.
+Simply add this for instance `{% include "./vendor.js" %}` and the `src/assets/js/vendor.js` file will be included.

+All javascript file are uglified before being deployed.

+### CSS

+Poltergeist comes with SASS support.
+If you want to organize your CSS in multiple files, refer to the SASS documentation.
+It basically consist of adding something like `@import 'prism';` and the `src/assets/css/_vendor.scss` file will be included (note the underscore).

+All css files are minified before being deployed.

 ### Deploy to S3 and Cloudfront

 Poltergeist will upload your site to the specified bucket on S3 and if you have a CloudFront distribution, it will make sure to invalidate what needs to be.
 But first you want to configure your credentials in the `.env`: